Team Evaluation and Assessment Measure - quality improvement (TEAM-QI)

 - TEAM-QI has been developed to provide a process by which health and social care teams can assess and improve their MDT working.

-- It is designed to require minimal time and NHS resources and is a team-owned process (developmental not judgmental), enabling anonymous honest feedback from every team member about their strengths and areas for improvement.
+- It is designed to require minimal time and organisational resources and is a team-owned process (developmental not judgmental), enabling anonymous honest feedback from every team member about their strengths and areas for improvement.

 Aims and objectives